 As mentioned earlier, you do have access to a store where you can buy items to customize your character and partner, as well as other items that can either help and improve your gameplay during free play mode.
 I really enjoyed how the store is presented as it’s done similar to a TV shopping channel, it’s really interesting and funny as you listen to the gentleman who announces the ongoings as you purchase items.
 The announcer actually reminded me of the announcer from the Ridge Racer series, but maybe it was just me.

 The graphics are also top notch here, colorful and cheerful, to match the cute yet serious vibe that this game sets off.
-And that’s to the PS Vita’s small screen, the games resolution shines.
+And that’s to the PS Vita’s small screen, the resolution of the game shines.
 The movements of all the on-screen characters are also vivid, as you’ll see if every step and groove while you dance to the beat.

 Despite how many objects are on screen, the game never tends to experience any slow down, which helps out this already fun-tastic title.
 This is one of the games where the PS Vita shines and only makes me wonder why more companies don’t take advantage of this portable titan’s power.
 I will mention that on some of the stages, I did have a hard time making out the notes that were incoming due to stage’s background and it did almost cause me to drop a combo here and there.
 Try to focus on the notes and not the background if you encounter this as well.
 Of course, what would a Persona title be without the iconic music that helps push that series that much further and just about every fan favorite song is included?
 What’s more is there are typically one or two remixes of those songs as well, which can help get you that much pumped when playing.